-Our Goal to Help Families This Year
+Our Goal is to Impact Youth & Families

 We bridge the gap between knowing and doing at our work-based learning site.
 Transitional age youth (ages 18-24) receive hands-on training using work-based projects